 The flexibility built into HDC’s authorizing statute allows it to amend its programs and goals in response to the changing economic climate.
 As a result, HDC has become the leading local housing finance agency in the nation, outperforming many of the nation’s largest banks in the volume and dollar amount of bonds issued.
-In the 2012 calendar year, HDC was ranked third nationally in Affordable Housing Finance magazine’s annual rating of the top issuers of multi-family bonds, having issued more than $1.8 billion in bonds; more than Bank of America Merrill Lynch, JP Morgan Chase and Capital One, among others.
-In addition, HDC has devoted more than $1.2 billion in Sustainable Neighborhood Bonds, which HDC successfully launched as the nation’s first social investment product in the affordable housing marketplace.
+In 2016 alone, HDC issued more than $1.4 billion in bonds to finance affordable housing.
+That includes more than $1.2 billion in Sustainable Neighborhood Bonds, which HDC successfully launched as the nation’s first social investment product in the affordable housing marketplace.
 This 2016 activity enabled HDC to finance the construction or preservation of 9,296 affordable homes as part of the larger Housing New York plan.
 For more information on the projects and programs we support, please visit our Press Room.

 In the course of HDC's more than 40-year existence, several subsidiaries have been created to assist the Corporation in achieving its mission: